apache/cordova-docs/docs/en/edge/phonegap/events/events.resume.md

 resume
 ===========

-This is an event that fires when a PhoneGap application is retrieved from the background.
+This is an event that fires when a Cordova application is retrieved from the background.

     document.addEventListener("resume", yourCallbackFunction, false);

 Details
 -------

-PhoneGap consists of two code bases: native and JavaScript.
+Cordova consists of two code bases: native and JavaScript.
 While the native code pulls the application from the background the resume event is fired.

-Typically, you will want to attach an event listener with `document.addEventListener` once you receive the PhoneGap 'deviceready' event.
+Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova 'deviceready' event.

 Supported Platforms
 -------------------